nathard/CircularList/README.md

 CL->~ CircularList();
 Output: List De-allocated.

-The documentation for this class was generated from the following files:
-•	•	CircularList.h
-•	•	CircularList.cpp

 node Struct Reference

 The node struct contains the values required to construct a list of nodes.
 The struct is declared as an ADT so you can store any type of node in your lists.

 Usage:
 node<Type> *nodeName;